thisisevilevil/evilevil365/_posts/2025-01-25-24H2FeatureUpdate-Issue.md

 ## Applying the feature update: Analyzing the issue

-Applying the fature update shows no issues, but it's at the subsequent reboot when it's goes into a Phase 2 of sorts to finalize the process, where it locates an issue and attempts to perform a rollback.
+Applying the feature update shows no issues, but it's at the subsequent reboot when it's goes into a Phase 2 of sorts to finalize the process, where it locates an issue and attempts to perform a rollback.
 After the rollback we also get a 1st hand look of the so called "leaked OS Entry".

 ![Feature Update issue](/assets/images/2025-18-01-24H2FeatureUpdate-Issue/Rollback-1.png?raw=true "Rolling back")
 ![Feature Update issue](/assets/images/2025-18-01-24H2FeatureUpdate-Issue/Rollback-2.png?raw=true "Rolling back")